-We are dedicated to provide an inclusive, effective and ambitious careers strategy which raises pupil aspirations, unlocks their potential and ensures that they have the individual skills, values and qualifications to make informed choices and be successful in further education, training and employment.
+We are dedicated to providing an inclusive, effective and ambitious careers strategy which raises student aspirations, unlocks their potential and ensures that they have the individual skills, values and qualifications to make informed choices and be successful in further education, training and employment.

 All our students have access to the Careers Resource Centre where they will find support and guidance, literature and resources to aid them in making well-informed decisions about their future.
 The Careers Co-ordinator works closely with our independent Careers Advisers from Calderdale and Kirklees Careers to ensure impartiality.

-We have achieved the Quality in Careers by implementation of the Gatsby Benchmarks to ensure that careers provision is of the highest quality for pupils.
+We have achieved the Quality in Careers by implementation of the Gatsby Benchmarks to ensure that careers provision is of the highest quality for students.

 Our fully qualified and experienced careers advisors provide impartial, detailed confidential advice to help and support our students with making choices.

 One to one guidance or group sessions are available at key points in a student’s school career to help in making decisions for KS4, Post 16 choices and Post 18, as well as aiding application for work-based learning or training.

 The Careers Team and careers resources are based in the LRC.
 The careers area has the same opening times as the LRC.

 The Careers Co-ordinator at The Brooksbank School is Mrs Helen Booth who can be contacted on email@example.com

 Karen Duckworth and Ruth Evans

 The Careers Team in school can be contacted on 01422 374791